F-R-YEO/typingtest/readme.md

    4.4) main.js file to handle transition of screen

 5. Upon loading the game screen:
+   5.1) Create js folder with 2 javascript file for game screen.

+   1. paragraphs.js to handle random paragraph texts 2) script.js to handle the behaviour of the game screen.
-   5.1) Initialize the game state variables
+      5.2) Initialize the game state variables
-   5.2) Render those values to the page whenever it resets 5.3) Have a button to handle, wait for the user to click Try again 5.4) Handle player keystroke input
+      5.3) Render those values to the page whenever it resets 5.4) Have a button to handle, wait for the user to click Try again 5.5) Handle player keystroke input
-   5.5) Display paragraph text shadow
+      5.6) Display paragraph text shadow
-   5.6) Keystroke input to be registered in paragraph text shadow through lettter highlight when each key is pressed.
+      5.7) Keystroke input to be registered in paragraph text shadow through lettter highlight when each key is pressed.
-   5.7) Show game data statistics that changes when typing: 1) Time left: Start from 60sec countdown 2) Words per min, characters per minute(Optional) 3) Mistakes registering
+      5.8) Show game data statistics that changes when typing: 1) Time left: Start from 60sec countdown 2) Words per min, characters per minute 3) Mistakes registering
-   5.8) Have a button to handle, wait for user to click Score Screen to transition to score screen 5.9) script.js file to handle game screen
+      5.9) Have a button to handle, wait for user to click Score Screen to transition to score screen

 6. Upon loading the score screen:
-   6.1) Have a button to handle return to main screen (Optional) 6.2) Update the score board with the person name and wpm 6.3) Have a input text box, for player to key in their name and score(wpm) 6.4) Optional: Have the score screen arrange by descending wpm
+   6.1) Have a button to handle return to main screen 6.2) Update the score board with the person name and wpm 6.3) Have a input text box, for player to key in their name and score(wpm)